Rhoana/bflyVM/makeVM/README.md

 # bflyVM

 - Install the latest [virtualbox][virtualbox] on your Linux, MacOS, or Windows server.
-- Install the latest [vagrant][vagrant] on your Linux, MacOS, or Windows server.
+- Install the latest [packer][packer] on your Linux, MacOS, or Windows server.

+## Download everything

 Get the git repository and go to this directory: